How to Value an Accounting Practice: What Is Your Firm Worth?

 Sales and Earnings

 Accounting and tax practices are sold for their book of business and goodwill – so a multiple of sales is a prime indicator of value.
-You may have heard of the “1 times gross” principle: essentially, the average of your gross revenue over the last 10 years.
+You may have heard of the “1 times gross” principle: essentially, the average of your gross revenue over the last 2 years.
 Most often, this number falls in the 0.8x to 1.3x range depending on the business’s profit or cash flow margin.
-A lower margin firm of 30% will trade toward the bottom of this range while a higher margin firm of 65% typically trades for more.
+A lower margin firm of 30% will trade toward the bottom of this range, while a higher margin firm of 55% typically trades for more.
+But starting in 2022, private equity firms have entered the marketplace, buying up firms at an incredible pace.
+Their focus is on small business clients for monthly bookkeeping and tax, payroll business, and personal tax prep.
+Their presence in the market has driven multiples up for these firms from 3 to 5 times EBITDA, with many settling in around 4 times.

 Types of Service Offered